Who was Princess Cecilie of Greece and Denmark?

 What happened to Princess Cecilie of Greece and Denmark?

 On that flight, travelling with Princess Cecilie, was her husband, mother-in-law, her young sons and Lina Henar the children’s nurse.
-Princess Johanna was left at Darmstadt because she was too small and the Princess Cecilie of Greece and Denmark was uncomfortable taking her on the flight.
+Princess Johanna was left at Darmstadt because she was considered too young to accompany the family and the Princess Cecilie of Greece and Denmark was uncomfortable taking her on the flight.
 This could perhaps be due to the fact that the Princess was mortally terrified of flying.

 The weather was absolutely clear and sunny when they took off, but it later became extremely foggy after flying for some time.
 No one knows the exact reason why but the pilot decided to make a quick landing near Brussels.
 However, he could not do so because of the dense fog and decided to land at Ostende, the next adjoining airport.

-There, the tragedy happened as the area near the Ostende Airport also had dense fog.
-The pilot was not able to spot a tall factory chimney in the dense fog and as a result, the aircraft’s wings hit.
+But it would turn out that Ostende Airport also had dense fog.
+The pilot was not able to spot a tall factory chimney in the bad weather and as a result, the aircraft’s wings hit.
 Within minutes the plane burst into flames and crashed to the ground.
-There were eleven people on board including the Princess Cecilie of Greece and Denmark.
+There were a total of eleven people on board including the Princess Cecilie of Greece and Denmark.

 The funeral took place in Nazi Germany in Darmstadt at the Rosenhöhe.
 This site is the traditional burial place of the Hesse family.